-This sap is then whipped into a foam which is then poured into moulds.
-Latex is also one of the only foams that can be moulded into very specific shapes, sizes and densities.
-This allows for high levels of customisation and personalisation.
-The whipped latex is then baked at high temperatures, going through vulcanisation, turning it into natural latex foam.
+This sap is then whipped into foam and poured into moulds.
+Latex is also one of the only foams that can be moulded into specific shapes, sizes, and densities.
+This allows for high levels of customization and personalisation.
+The whipped latex is then baked at high temperatures, going through vulcanization and turning into natural latex foam.
 This foam is then rinsed to remove any leftovers and proteins.

 Latex is a material that has been used for over 100 years, and it’s an environmentally friendly option.
-It doesn’t produce any harmful byproducts in the manufacturing process, so if you are looking to make your home more eco-friendly, then latex may be right up your alley!
+It doesn’t produce any harmful byproducts in the manufacturing process, so if you want to make your home more eco-friendly, then latex may be right up your alley!

 Natural Latex Biodegradability

 Biodegradability is a term to describe how easy it is for organic matter to be broken down by microorganisms, such as bacteria and fungi.
-If you have a compost heap in your garden, this is a good example of biodegradation.
-The Soil Burial Test is often used to determine a materials biodegradability.
-This test involves placing a sample of a material such as natural latex foam in the ground and measuring reductions in mass over a specific time period.
+This is an excellent example of biodegradation if you have a compost heap in your garden.
+The Soil Burial Test is often used to determine a material’s biodegradability.
+This test involves placing a sample of a material such as natural latex foam in the ground and measuring reductions in mass over a specific period.